ward/run/_posts/2017-05-14-12-urenloop-and-plantentuinjogging.md

 I get going and see 3 km pass by on my watch, manually pressing lap again.
 That lap was 5:17.
 I do not recall whether the 3 km sign was nearby at this point.
 I quickly spot the second female and pass her.
 I pick up people that passed us earlier one by one.
-TODO Around the merging point (distance?)
-I fall in behind a group with a younger kid in it with the idea of following them briefly to regain composure.
+Around 3.5km, I fall in behind a group with a younger kid in it.
+I have the idea of following them briefly to regain composure.
 This does not last even 100 metre as I still feel I have plenty left in the tank.
 I press the lap button as I pass the 4km sign.
-Time of 3:27, the GPS tells me that lap was about 800 metre.
+Time of 3:27, though the GPS tells me that lap was about 800 metre.

 As I suffer through ups and downs, grass and mud, I sometimes see the first female in the distance.
-She seems _too far_, though I make it my mission to try my best to pass her still.
+She seems *too far*, though I make it my mission to try my best to pass her still.
 Defending the girlfriend's honour, clearly.
 The 5km sign is 1km behind the 4 km sign according to my GPS (this is not self evident in Belgium).
 Lap time: 4:20.
 As I run downwards to a section where the route briefly touches on an earlier point, I hear someone yell.
-The girlfriend is running again which feels reassuring (TODO How much km behind is she here?).
+The girlfriend is running again which feels reassuring.
+It puts her about 600 metre behind me.
 She later tells me she also saw the first female a bit ahead of me and "within reach".
 I however do not see her and think I will be too late.
 I pass the 6 km sign with a lap time of 4:30.